Westpac Research Fellowships

 - Your proposed area of research must be in a field of research at a participating university with an Excellence in Research for Australia (ERA) four digit Field of Research (FOR) rating “well above world standard”.
 For a comprehensive list of FOR codes by university, visit the Australian Research Council’s website.

-- Your proposed research must contribute to the future of Australia in one of the Foundation’s three focus areas
+- Your proposed research must contribute to the future of Australia in one of the Foundation’s four focus areas

 - Your proposed research must include international opportunities which will develop your leadership skills and global networks, such as; study tours for the purpose of research, attending a short course or conference, an internship or volunteering;